PONY

 Screw M10x45 shock absorber mounting | Pony Cross 521 (P8009)

-Manufacturer: Pony · Material: Steel · Surface: galvanized (blue) · Thread type: M10x1.5 (standard thread) · Drive: External hexagon · Screw head: Hexagon · Width across flats SW: 17 mm · Shank: Yes · Thread length: 28 mm · Strength class: 8.8
+Manufacturer: Pony · Material: Steel · Surface: galvanized (blue) · Thread type: M10x1.5 (standard thread) · Drive: External hexagon · Screw head: Hexagon · Width across flats: 17 mm · Shank: Yes · Thread length: 28 mm · Strength class: 8.8

 EUR 2.15